sethmnielsen/personal-website/content/home/experience.md

     date_start: '2018-05-01'
     date_end: ''
     description: |2-
+      * Created a simulator from scratch that combines high-end graphics with real autopilot software to produce a high-fidelity SITL flight and camera simulation for UAVs, now used by other students for research and adopted by a university course to teach vision-based quadrotor control
+      * Built a completely new vehicle type - eVTOL aircraft - for Microsoft AirSim, a simulator for multirotors, including dynamics model, control inputs, animated mesh, and PX4 autopilot integration in photorealistic city environment powered by Unreal Engine
       * Investigated the use of various sensors in the autonomous landing of multirotors on arbitrary ships at sea and of eVTOL aircraft in urban environments
-      * Extended Microsoft AirSim, a simulator for multirotors, to include tiltrotor eVTOL aircraft, including dynamics model, control inputs, animated mesh, and PX4 autopilot integration in photorealistic city environment
-      * Created a software-in-the-loop simulation tool that combines high-end graphics with real autopilot software to produce a high-fidelity camera and physics simulator, used by other students for research and in a BYU course on quadrotor control

   - title: Robotics Internship — Lead, full ownership of project
     company: Hall Labs